rijwanansari/RijsatFileUploadAzureStorage/README.md

 ## Contribution 🤝

-This is a open-source project and contributers are what make such project with rich feature to learn, inspire, and motivate.
+This is an open-source project and contributors are what make such project with rich feature to learn, inspire, and motivate.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Module Branch (`git checkout -b module/FeatureName`)